$\gamma\gamma$ decay as a probe of neutrinoless $\beta\beta$ decay nuclear matrix elements: Summary

-{\it Summary.} We have observed a good linear correlation between $\gamma\gamma$ and $0\nu\beta\beta$ NMEs.
+We have observed a good linear correlation between $0\nu\beta\beta$ NMEs and $\gamma\gamma$ ones when the two photons share the energy of the decay.
 For our shell model calculations, the correlation holds across the nuclear chart, independently on the nuclear interaction used.
-This suggests a new avenue to reduce $0\nu\beta\beta$ NME uncertainties if double-magnetic dipole DIAS to GS $\gamma\gamma$ transitions can be measured, especially on the most relevant $0\nu\beta\beta$ nuclei.
+While the correlation should also be tested with other leading many-body methods used to study $0\nu\beta\beta$ decay, this suggests a new avenue to reduce $0\nu\beta\beta$ NME uncertainties if double-magnetic dipole DIAS to GS $\gamma\gamma$ transitions can be measured, especially on the most relevant $0\nu\beta\beta$ nuclei.
 In fact, first steps in this direction are underway: Valiente-Dob\'on {\it et al.}~\cite{Valiente-Dobon} recently proposed a flagship experiment to determine the conditions of a future program to measure the $\gamma\gamma$ decay of the $^{48}$Ca DIAS in $^{48}$Ti.
-Even though these experiments are challenging due to the competition with single-$\gamma$, $E1E1$ $\gamma\gamma$ and nucleon-emission channels, their potential cannot be diminished.
+Even though these experiments are challenging due to the competition with single-$\gamma$, $E1E1$ $\gamma\gamma$ and nucleon-emission channels, their potential should not be underestimated.
 Next generation $0\nu\beta\beta$ experiments imply a significant investment with the promise to fully cover the inverted neutrino-mass hierarchy region~\cite{Murayama:2003ci}, but current NME uncertainties may limit the reach of the proposals under discussion.